Chapter Two: Ann

 Like she intended to be, he’s intent on his reading, taking notes in his margins, mouthing along, expressive, gesticulating—an absorption she finds endearing.

-When the man finally breaks away from his script to ask Matt for another round, Ann swivels on her stool to say, “I’ll read yours if you read mine.”
+When the man finally breaks away from his script to ask for another round, Ann swivels on her stool to say, “I’ll read yours if you read mine.”

 He raises a eyebrow artfully.

-“I’m a journalist.”
+“I’m journalist.”

-“Oh I can’t tell you that.
-I’m just a profile writer.”
+“I wish I knew.
+I’m only a profile writer.”

 “But you’re reading about climate change?”

-“I’m writing about a group of activists.”
+“I’m writing about climate activists.”

 “That sounds like it could do some good.”

 Ann shrugs.
-“What about you?
-I feel like I should know who you are?”
+“That was the hope, but… What about you?
+I feel like I should know your name.”

 “What’s it about?”